dcgerard/hwesims/README.md

 -   [alpha\_tetra.nb](./analysis/alpha_tetra.nb) is a Mathematica
-    notebook that solves for the double reduction parameter given the gamete genotype frequencies in a tetraploid population at HWE.
-This file was used to derive Equation (XYZ) in Gerard (2021).
+    notebook that solves for the double reduction parameter given the gamete genotype frequencies in a tetraploid population at equilibrium.
 The segregation probabilities come from Table 9 of Fisher and Mather (1943).
--   [diploid.nb](./analysis/diploid.nb) is a Mathematica notebook that explores the *U*-statistic approach to testing for equilibrium in diploids.
 -   [hex\_equi.nb](./analysis/hex_equi.nb) is a Mathematica notebook
     that calculates gamete frequencies at equilibrium for hexaploids.
+-   [diploid.nb](./analysis/diploid.nb) is a Mathematica notebook that explores the *U*-statistic approach to testing for equilibrium in diploids.

 ## Session Information